cbrown5/cbrown5.github.io/_posts/2016-06-08-reef-connectivity.md

 Connectivity of organisms among habitats is fundamental to population dynamics, the evolution of species and their conservation.
 Two paradigms of connectivity dominate marine science.
 The first is the movement of larvae from their natal sites to their settlement sites.
 The second is the movement of fish from juvenile habitats, like mangroves, to adult habitats, like coral reefs.

-In a new [paper published in the journal Ecology](), we show that sheltered conditions have both high larval and habitat connectivity and we subsequently **predict a synergistic increase in fish biomass** in sheltered environments.
+In a new [paper published in the journal Ecology](http://onlinelibrary.wiley.com/doi/10.1002/ecy.1463/full), we show that sheltered conditions have both high larval and habitat connectivity and we subsequently **predict a synergistic increase in fish biomass** in sheltered environments.

 <div class = "image_caption_wide">
 <img src ="/Images/wind-connectivity.png" alt="Image" class="image_float_wide"/>
 <p>
 We hypothesized that larval retention would be lower on more exposed coasts, because of wind-driven advection.
 Exposed coasts also will have lower reef to mangrove connectivity, because mangroves prefer sheltered conditions.
 Under sheltered conditions, connectivity to mangroves and of larvae was hypothesized to be greater, leading to a synergistic increase in adult fish biomass on reefs.
+Image from our [paper](http://onlinelibrary.wiley.com/doi/10.1002/ecy.1463/full)
 </p>
 </div>